canreves/dsaTermProjectFall25/README.md

 ## **Project Overview**

-This project aims to analyze the factors influencing a film's success, defined by commercial revenue (Box Office) and User Ratings.
+This project aims to analyze the factors influencing a film's success, defined by commercial revenue (Box Office) and user ratings.
 The analysis moves beyond simple correlations by integrating **four** comprehensive dimensions:

 * **Economic Context:** Examining the impact of macro factors like **Inflation-Adjusted Budget** ($H_1$) and **Unemployment Rate**.
 * **Star Prestige:** Quantifying the effect of **Accumulated Award Scores (Oscar History)** of the director and lead cast.